Sarmkadan/dotnet-api-gateway/README.md

 ## Configuration Reference

-The `DotnetApiGateway` section in `appsettings.json` supports the following settings:
+The `DotnetApiGateway` section in `appsettings.json` supports the following settings.

+> **Note on Sensitive Data:** Do not store sensitive information like `JwtValidation:SecretKey` directly in `appsettings.json`.
+Use environment variables or a secure secret management system (e.g., Azure Key Vault, AWS Secrets Manager) to override these values at runtime.

 | Setting | Type | Description | Default |
 |---|---|---|---|